-Accounts and notes receivable are net of an allowance for doubtful accounts of less than \$1 million and \$1 million at December 31, 2010 and 2011, respectively.
-The provision for doubtful accounts in CenterPoint Houston's Statements of Consolidated Income for 2009, 2010 and 2011 was \$1 million, less than \$1 million and \$2 million, respectively.
+Accounts receivable are recorded at the invoiced amount and do not bear interest.
+It is the policy of management to review the outstanding accounts receivable monthly, as well as the bad debt write-offs experienced in the past, and establish an allowance for doubtful accounts.
+Account balances are charged off against the allowance when management determines it is probable the receivable will not be recovered.
+Accounts and notes receivable are net of an allowance for doubtful accounts of \$1 million and \$2 million at December 31, 2011 and 2012, respectively.
+The provision for doubtful accounts in CenterPoint Houston's Statements of Consolidated Income for 2010, 2011 and 2012 was less than \$1 million, \$2 million and \$2 million, respectively.